CRASH OF A LOCKHEED HUDSON

 Sgt.
 Graham Stanley James (416260) aged 24 years, was killed in this crash and was buried at the Tully Cemetery.
 Grave Reference/Panel Number: Sec.
 1. Row E. Grave 77.
 Methodist Plot.
 Sec.
 3. Sub.
 Sgt.
 Graham Stanley James was the son of Stanley Marden James and Elfreda Laura James, of Kersbrook, South Australia.

-There is a plaque located in the Battle of The Coral Sea Park located in Cardwell, north Queensland that commemorates the event and was unveiled on 7 May 1997 on the 55th anniversary of the tragic crash.
+There is a plaque located in the Battle of The Coral Sea Park located in Cardwell, north Queensland that commemorates the event.
+The plaque was unveiled on 7 May 1997 on the 55th anniversary of the tragic crash.
 The ceremony was organised by 32 Squadron RAAF, and was attended by Alwyn Samuel and family, Muriel Fletcher (widow of Geoff) and family, Paul Padley (author) and a contingent of RAAF personnel from Townsville and 32 Squadron RAAF from Sale in Victoria.
 The plaque was dedicated by Chaplain Robert Heathwood from RAAF Townsville and a flypast by a HS178 which was conveniently on an exercise in the area was organised.

 NOTE:- David Connolly nephew of Graham James contacted me in August 2000 and told me that Graham James had three sisters (2 still living at that time) and a brother.